 As founder of that horrible company, Paul Allen had enough ill-gotten gains to open the EMP Museum in Seattle, a sort of half-Museum and half-Hands-On Music Studio/Experience Center.

 The museum felt like visiting a crazy rich person's junk room.
 Sure, the contents were nice enough and the place looked fine, but the presentation of the contents was a letdown (like all of Microsoft's terrible products).
 There seemed to be no method or logic to anything's placement or location.

-Frankly, I shouldn’t have been surprised since it was designed by the same genius who put the Windows Start menu on the bottom of the screen.
-During our visit, we TWICE had to ask someone who worked there where to find a major exhibition only to be told that we’d already passed it both times.
+Frankly, I shouldn't have been surprised, since it was designed by the same genius who put the Windows Start menu at the bottom of the screen.
+During our visit, we TWICE had to ask someone who worked there where to find a major exhibition, only to be told that we'd already passed it both times.